Váci Utca

 Váci Street runs parallel to the Danube River, between Vörösmarty Square and the Central Market Hall (Nagy Vasarcsarnok in Hungarian).

-History
+Váci Street's History

 During the Middle Ages, Budapest was surrounded by a medieval city wall, built on what is currently Déak Ferenc Utca (street).
-When it was first constructed, Váci Utca was a central boulevard that led to one of the city gates, which in time was transformed into Vörösmarty square.
+When it was first constructed, Váci Utca was a central boulevard that led to one of the city gates, which in time was transformed into Vörösmarty Square.

 When it was first formed, Váci Utca was very popular among Budapest’s wealthiest families and many had their houses erected on this thoroughfare.
 Nowadays, the street is packed with retailers, shopping malls, souvenir shops, hotels, restaurants and cafés.